Kendal Town F.C.: History

 The Lancashire Combination title was won by Netherfield for a second time in 1964–65, and their consistent form led to them becoming founder members of the Northern Premier League in 1968.
 However, after their success in the Lancashire Combination, the club struggled in the new league; the league's first season ended with them finishing in the bottom half of the table for the first time since World War II.
 They went on to finish bottom of the table in 1973–74 and again in 1981–82 and 1982–83.
 As a result, the club dropped into Division One of the North West Counties League, which had been formed by a merger of the Lancashire Combination and the Cheshire County League.
 The club continued to struggle, only avoiding relegation to Division Two in their first season in the league after Ashton United were given a points deduction.
 After finishing in the bottom four of Division One for the next three seasons, the club were founder members of Division One of the Northern Premier League in 1987.

 Although Netherfield finished bottom of the new division in their first season, they were not relegated.
 They were renamed Netherfield Kendal in 1998, before adopting their current name two years later when Kendal's shoe making industry closed.
 In 2005–06 the club finished third in Division One, qualifying for the promotion play-offs.
 After beating Stocksbridge Park Steels 4–2 on penalties after a 1–1 draw, they defeated Gresley Rovers 2–1 in the final to earn promotion to the Premier Division.

 In 2008–09 a fifth-place finish in the Premier Division saw Kendal Town enter the play-offs for a place in the Conference North; however, they lost 4–3 to Ilkeston Town in the semi-finals.
 Another fifth-place finish the following season led to another play-off campaign, this time losing 2–1 to Bradford Park Avenue in the semi-finals.
 In 2012–13 the club finished second-from-bottom of the Premier Division, resulting in relegation to Division One North.
+The 2021–22 season saw them finish second-from-bottom of a renamed Division One West and relegated to the Premier Division of the North West Counties League.
+At the end of the 2023–24 season they were transferred to Division One of the Northern League.